 Reason does not comply, because Reason knows every teammate can change their mind.

 When a teammate struggles, they need to learn to bring their illusion of themselves to the forgiving nature of truth.
 When they do that, Reason’s positive intuition is more readily heard and available to help the teammate.

 Now, the teammate’s Decision-Maker finds new solutions.
 They successfully change their mind.
 Because they change their thoughts, they will easily change their behavior.
 Moreover, they recover from their struggles.

 When you try to bring truth to illusions, you are trying to make illusions real, and keep them by justifying your belief in them.
 (ACIM, T-17.I.5:4)

-A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior.
+A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.
 More – living them means everything

 Creating Work Agreements is important but if they are not lived, they are useless.